flanksource/docs/docs/canary-checker/tutorials/getting-started.md

 ### Configurable fields

-See the [values file](chart/values.yaml) for the full list of configurable fields.
+See the [Helm chart and values file](https://github.com/flanksource/canary-checker/tree/master/chart) for the full list of configurable fields.
 Mandatory configuration values are for the configuration of the database, and it is recommended to also configure the UI ingress.

 ### DB